 Wash sales need to be reported on IRS Form 8949.
-A wash sale occurs when shares or securities are sold at a loss and "substantially identical" shares or securities are purchased within 30 days before or after the sale.
+A sale is considered a wash sale when shares or securities are sold at a loss and "substantially identical" shares or securities are purchased within 30 days before or after the sale.
 The loss is disallowed and must be added to the cost basis of the newly purchased shares or securities.